 ● Side-stream MBR (sMBR).

 Side-stream membrane bioreactor configuration is also referred to as cross-flow MBR.
 This process configuration is characterized by a membrane module located just outside of the aeration tank.
 Ordinarily, this configuration uses tubular membranes.
-The permeate generated after the mixed-liquor has been filtered by the membranes is discharged while the resulting retentate is driven into the aeration tank.
-Thanks to the addition of a suction pump to supplement the recirculation pumps, sMBR configuration is presently flexible and energy-efficient.
+The permeate generated after the mixed liquor has been filtered by the membranes is discharged while the resulting retentate is driven into the aeration tank.
+Thanks to the addition of a suction pump to supplement the recirculation pumps, the sMBR configuration is presently flexible and energy-efficient.

 ● Immersed MBR (iMBR).